jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/extras.md

     - Centrally Manage Costs and billing
         - Consolidate usage across all accounts into a single bill

+## Restricting Access to Amazon S3 Content by Using an Origin Access Identity (OAI)
+- To restrict access to content that you serve from Amazon S3 buckets, follow these steps:
+    1. Create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.
+    2. Configure your S3 bucket permissions so that CloudFront can use the OAI to access the files in your bucket and serve them to your users.
+Make sure that users can’t use a direct URL to the S3 bucket to access a file there.
+- After you take these steps, users can only access your files through CloudFront, not directly from the S3 bucket.
+- In general, if you’re using an Amazon S3 bucket as the origin for a CloudFront distribution, you can either allow everyone to have access to the files there, or you can restrict access.
+If you restrict access by using, for example, CloudFront signed URLs or signed cookies, you also won’t want people to be able to view files by simply using the direct Amazon S3 URL for the file.
+- For more details see:  https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html

+## WAF
+- AWS WAF is a web application firewall that helps protect your web applications or APIs against common web exploits that may affect availability, compromise security, or consume excessive resources.
+-  You can get started quickly using Managed Rules for AWS WAF, a pre-configured set of rules managed by AWS or AWS Marketplace Sellers.
+The Managed Rules for WAF address issues like the OWASP Top 10 security risks.
+- With AWS WAF, you pay only for what you use.
+The pricing is based on how many rules you deploy and how many web requests your application receives.
+There are no upfront commitments.
+- You can deploy AWS WAF on Amazon CloudFront as part of your CDN solution, the Application Load Balancer that fronts your web servers or origin servers running on EC2, or Amazon API Gateway for your APIs.

 ## Other resources
 - https://d1.awsstatic.com/whitepapers/AWS_Serverless_Multi-Tier_Architectures.pdf